|

 Features: Circular skeleton 10-20cm

-in diameter with a flat smooth base.
+in diameter with a flat smooth base (not concave).
 It is also sometimes called plate

 coral because its disk-shaped skeleton does resemble a dish.
 This